NexVeridian/nexveridian-web/content/blog/forgejo-github-to-forgejo-actions.md

 +++

 ## Forgejo Actions
-Most actions are the mostly the same, but some things, like conncrurrency groups don't work.
+Most actions are the mostly the same, but some things, like concurrency groups don't work.

 ```yaml
 name: nix